Deltaximity/TAKi/README.md

-# TAKi
+# TAKi App
- TAKi is a Multi-tool productivity web application
+ TAKi is a Multi-tool productivity web application, allowing users to use different productivity tools in an interactive and seemless workspace.